tz-dev/Praxeological-Meta-Structure-Theory/README.md

     Provided for programmatic use (web frontends, services, tests).
     The YAML file remains the **canonical** specification.

+* **Diagram files**

+  * `model/PMS_mermaid_chain.md`
+    Mermaid diagram for the Δ→∇→□→Λ→Α→Ω→Θ→Φ→Χ→Σ→Ψ operator chain.

+  * `model/PMS_mermaid_axes.md`
+    Mermaid diagram showing how Δ–Ψ generate the derived axes A, C, R, E, D.

+  * `model/PMS_plantuml_operators.uml`
+    PlantUML class diagram representing Δ–Ψ as operator classes with dependencies.

+These diagrams are optional but useful for visualizing the operator stack and its derived structures.
+The Mermaid files render directly on GitHub; the PlantUML file can be rendered via PlantUML-compatible tools or CI.

 ---

 ## What PMS is (and is not)